NielsLiisberg/vscode-ibm-i-run-sql-with-acs/README.md

 ### The IBM i host

-This is the network name or TCP/IP address of you IBM i.
+This is the network name or TCP/IP address of you IBM i, defined in the host list in ACS

 ### Default schema